PlatosTwin/LawSchoolData/docs/index.markdown

     treated as waitlists.
 Because there appears to be some inconsistency in the self-reporting of the decision date for waitlist -> rejected, waitlist -> accepted, and waitlist -> withdrawn reports—some users update their decision date upon second notification while others leave it unchanged since receiving the waitlist notice—it is likely that some waitlist data are erroneous.
+If cycles are not reported in the format <i>15/16</i> then the cycle number listed represents the year in which applicants for that cycle would begin law school, such that cycle 17/18 is equivalent to cycle 18.
     Finally, the plots below are generated from the pool of applicants who have entered on LawSchoolData.org at minimum their LSAT score and their GPA.
-Plots 1, 2, 3, and 5 have the additional restriction, because they analyze time data, that applicants are included only if they entered on LawSchoolData.org the date at which they sent their application; accordingly, counts for those four plots may differ from those available on LawSchoolData.org itself, which allows users to update their decision without providing other information.
+Plots 1, 2, 3, and 4 have the additional restriction, because they analyze time data, that applicants are included only if they entered on LawSchoolData.org the date at which they sent their application; accordingly, counts for those four plots may differ from those available on LawSchoolData.org itself, which allows users to update their decision without providing any other information.

   <p></p>